jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 console.log(`The area of a square with width 2 is ${square.area()}`);
 ```

-In the case of the default you can call the import whatever you like so if you need to us `as` if you want to call
+When you import a default export you can call the variable whatever you like there's no need use `as`.
-it something different in the dependent module.

 The final case is one where you have both named and default exports.
 Like in the slightly contrived triangle
 module below...